Ravenous-tech/Readme-configuration/README.md

    Hello, world!

-💻 - I’m currently working on Uber technology
+💻 - **I’m currently working on Uber technology.**

-📚 - I’m currently learning html, CSS, javascript and Python.
+📚 - **I’m currently learning html, CSS, javascript and Python.**

-💡 - I’m looking to collaborate on lending pages and initial projects with html, css, Javasdcript and python
+💡 - **I’m looking to collaborate on lending pages and initial projects with html, css, Javasdcript and python.**

-⚠️ - I’m looking for help with Front end projects
+⚠️ - **I’m looking for help with Front end projects.**

 #